 “All segments of the tourism sector recorded a rising volume of labour in 2016 compared to the previous year.
 Hotels and restaurants posted the sharpest job growth at over 4 percent.
 In comparison with 2010, the labour volume in this segment was up by 20 percent.”

-The industry is looking for graduates with an integrated range of skills including those in critical thinking, administration, communication, programme planning, leadership, and global outlook.
-These skills are essential to almost every tourism related job in the world and are easily applied to careers that involve customer service and management.
+The industry is looking for graduates with an integrated range of skills, including those in critical thinking, administration, communication, programme planning, leadership, and global outlook.
+These skills are essential to almost every tourism-related job in the world and are easily applied to careers that involve customer services and management.

 English Language Requirements

 IELTS 6.5 or TOEFL equivalent.
 Click here for an overview of the equivalent scores.